pavankumarcap/pavankumarcap/README.md

 - 👋 Hi, I’m @pavankumarcap
 - 👀 I’m interested in data
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning software related things
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me